gridgain/yardstick-gridgain/README.md

 The following GridGain benchmark properties can be defined in the benchmark configuration:

-* `-nn <num>` - number of nodes, it is used by the benchmark to wait for the specified number of nodes are started, to not start the benchmark while not all nodes are ready
+* `-nn <num>` - number of nodes, it is used by the benchmark driver to wait for the specified number of nodes are started, to not start the driver while not all nodes are ready
 * `-b <num>` - number of backups
 * `-cfg <path>` - GridGain configuration file
 * `-sm <mode>` - GridGain synchronization mode